-We are optimistic that Medidur will be as efficacious for the treatment of posterior uveitis as Retisert, but with a better side effect profile than Retisert, comparable to ILUVIEN.
+We are optimistic that Medidur will be as efficacious for the treatment of posterior uveitis, but with a better side effect profile than Retisert, comparable to ILUVIEN.
 However, this is only a hypothesis, and there is no assurance that the ongoing Phase III program for Medidur will demonstrate these results.
-While early interim data from the investigator-sponsored study of Medidur are consistent with this hypothesis, that trial is not complete, involves only up to 12 patients and is not intended to be a clinical trial that can serve as the basis for approval of Medidur.
+While early interim data from an investigator-sponsored study of Medidur are consistent with this hypothesis, the results of that trial have not been published, the study involves only 11 patients and it is not intended to be a clinical trial that can serve as the basis for approval of Medidur.
 Data from the Retisert and ILUVIEN trials and early data from this investigator-sponsored study may not accurately predict the results of our Medidur Phase III program.
-There is no assurance that the Phase III program for Medidur will provide the necessary evidence of safety and efficacy required for approval by the FDA and other regulatory authorities.
-Actions by the FDA and other regulatory authorities with respect to Retisert and ILUVIEN are not predictive of the FDA's action with respect to Medidur.
+There is no assurance that the Phase III program for Medidur will provide the necessary evidence of safety and efficacy required for approval by the FDA and other regulatory authorities with respect to Retisert and ILUVIEN are not predictive of the FDA's action with respect to Medidur.